kign/c4wa/etc/doc/language.md

 ### `&`

-However, `cw4a` would also assign a regular primitive type variable to the stack if you attempt to take an address of this variable.
-If everything works as it should, whether a local variable allocated in the stack or not should make no difference on the C code; however, constantly accessing and saving memory could have a performance hit and also generate larger and more complex WAT code.
+However, `cw4a` would also assign a regular primitive type variable to the stack _if you attempt to take an address of this variable_.
+If everything works as it should, whether a local variable is allocated in the stack or not should make no difference on the C code; however, constantly accessing and saving memory could have a performance hit and also generate larger and more complex WAT code.
 It is therefore recommended to limit use of stack variables to get better results.